 Fruits & Vegetables – One of the nutrients which helps immunity is Vitamin C, which is readily available from fresh fruit and vegetables.
 Drink yours in the form of a smoothie each morning.

 Exercise – Exercise is believed to help the immune system by allowing immunity cells to move freely throughout the body Further, exercise combats stress and helps you sleep better at night.
+If you feel your power levels dip, take an Energy Supplement.

 Water – Keep hydrated while travelling by drinking lots of water which flushes out free radicals and toxins.